andlrc/rpgle.vim/README.md

 What does it contain?
 ---------------------

-RPG/ILE bundle for vim, this bundle contains syntax highlighting, syntax folds, auto indent, more match words and a few sensible keys is remapped.
+Free-Form ILE RPG bundle for vim, which contains syntax highlighting, syntax folds, auto indent, more match words and a few sensible keys is remapped.

 ### Indent